tsmith512/directomatic/README.md

 ## Usage

 - Populate the spreadsheet with the necessary paths.
-- Use `/status` to confirm both integrations are working.
+- **Status:** `npm run task status` to confirm both integrations are working and get a count of how many rows are in each system.
-- Use `/list` to read and validate rules from the spreadsheet.
+- **List:** `npm run task list` to read and validate rules from the spreadsheet.
-- Use `/diff` to compare processed rules from the spreadsheet with the published rules on the Rules List API to see what would be added or removed.
+- **Diff:** `npm run task diff` to compare processed rules from the spreadsheet with the published rules on the Rules List API to see what would be added or removed.
+Note that the download of rules from Cloudflare can take time.
-  - _There's a bug with this endpoint.
-Directomatic doesn't support the paginated responses, but I can only fetch the first page in testing anyway._
-- Use `/publish` to process the spreadsheet into rules and _replace_ the List on Cloudflare.
+- **Publish:** Use `/publish` to process the spreadsheet into rules and _replace_ the List on Cloudflare.
+  - Current limitation: this method truncates the list, then adds values back in batches of 1000.
 - If you haven't already, ["create a Bulk Redirect rule to enable the redirects in the list"](https://developers.cloudflare.com/rules/bulk-redirects/create-dashboard/#3-create-a-bulk-redirect-rule-to-enable-the-redirects-in-the-list) in the Cloudflare Dashboard.

 ## Known Limitations

-- Uhhh this may not scale super awesomely with long lists or lots of locales...
 - The spreadsheet must be set to "Anyone with the link can View"
 - The app will not enable/disable the List as a Bulk Redirect list, only update
-- There's no frontend
+- The _publish_ function does a DROP then INSERT, meaning there's a few seconds where the list is empty.
+- The _diff_ function compares redirect rules exactly and will report both an add and a removal for a rule that has changed.

 ### Troubleshooting